World Heritage Convention

 States that have ratified the Convention can propose sites to be included on the list of World Heritage Sites.
 The World Heritage Committee, which is composed of 21 state parties to the Convention, decides on the sites on the list.
 The Committee monitors the state of the World Heritage sites and directs the usage of the assets in the World Heritage Fund.

-In early 2018, 193 countries had ratified the World Heritage Convention.
+193 countries have ratified the World Heritage Convention.
 Finland ratified the Convention in 1987.